Nation’s best to compete in sheep and yard dog trials

-Competition is expected to be intense at Henty this year as the nation’s best sheep dogs and their handlers gather for the Exelpet/Pedigree Sheep and Yard Dog Trials.
+Competition is expected to be intense this year as the nation’s best sheep dogs and their handlers gather for the Henty Working Dog Trials.

 Run under the auspices of the NSW Sheepdog Workers Incorporated, the sheep field trial is set to attract more than 100 dogs and their workers from around Australia.

-The maiden trial will be held on Tuesday, followed by the novice and open classes on Wednesday.
+The maiden trial will be held on Tuesday, followed by the novice and open classes on Wednesday and Thursday.

-The finals are due to get underway from 1pm on Thursday, with the winner receiving automatic entry to the 2017 NSW Yard Dog Championships.
+The finals are due to get underway from 1pm on Thursday.

-Defending champion Bill Luff, of Gundagai, Kevin Howell, of Eugowra, Fred Raines, Coolac, and Neil Taylor, Holbrook, are expected to be among the top line competitors.
+Bill Luff, of Gundagai, along with Geoff McDougall, Hay, fresh from winning the Bendigo Victoria Championship, Kevin Howell, of Eugowra, and many others are expected to be among the top line competitors.

 The event is designed to demonstrate everyday skills a working dog would use on a farm.

 Each entrant has 12 minutes to gather a mob of about 18 sheep, herd them through a draft, and then on and off a truck.

 Starting on a score of 100, points are deducted for livestock and mishandling breakaway sheep and ineffective work.